 An inmate's parole eligibility date is getting closer.
 Does that approaching date mean the person is almost out from behind bars?
 Not necessarily.
 Parole isn't something a prisoner automatically receives after a certain period of time in prison.
 But becoming eligible is the first step.

 Parole involves the discretionary release of a prisoner before the end of their sentence.
 Time spent on parole is generally spent in the community under supervision.
-Being granted parole is not guaranteed; release is up to a parole board.
+Being granted parole isn't guaranteed; release is up to a parole board.

 Often, parole boards consider prisoners for parole only after they've completed a certain portion of their prison sentences, such as one-third or one-half of the maximum sentence imposed.
 If the judge imposes a minimum sentence, some states require an inmate to serve the entire minimum sentence, while others allow an inmate to shave time off their minimum sentence.
 (See "Good Time" below).

-In Louisiana, for a first non-violent felony, eligibility may begin after the offender serves one-quarter of the sentence.
+For a first non-violent felony, eligibility may begin after the offender serves one-quarter of the sentence.
 But an offender with a second felony may have to serve two-thirds of the sentence before becoming eligible.
 Those with three or more felonies may not be eligible for parole at all.
 (La.
-Rev. Stat. § 15-574.4 (2021).)
+Rev. Stat. § 15-574.4 (2022).)

-If the maximum sentence length is indeterminate, as with a life sentence, in order to determine eligibility dates, states may look at factors that include:
+If the maximum sentence length is a life sentence, in order to determine eligibility dates, states may look at factors that include:

 State law may also dictate a straightforward minimum term that must be served before an offender serving a life sentence is parole eligible, such as 30 or 40 years.
 These situations apply only to life sentences with the possibility of parole.